-Today’s voyage through National Hockey League history will be a long one as it begins in the first season played and finishes in 2020.
-In the over 100 years of memories made on this date, we saw hat tricks, plenty of assists, goaltending milestones and a whole slew of big moments.
+Today’s voyage through National Hockey League history will be long as it begins in the first season played and finishes in 2020.
+In the over 100 years of memories made on this date, we saw hat tricks, plenty of assists, goaltending milestones, and a whole slew of big moments.
 Let’s get our journey started!

 A Trip in the Way Back Machine

-Clint Benedict recorded the first shutout in Ottawa Senators history, on Feb.
+Clint Benedict recorded the first shutout in Ottawa Senators history on Feb.
 25, 1918, and Cy Denneny scored three goals in an 8-0 win over the visiting Montreal Canadiens.
-Benedict went on to record 57 shutouts during his 13-season career with the Senators and Montreal Maroons.
+Benedict recorded 57 shutouts during his 13-season career with the Senators and Montreal Maroons.

-The New York Rangers won their 14th straight home game, on Feb.
-25, 1940, by beating the Canadiens 6-2.
-This was the first hockey game broadcasted on television in the United States.
+The New York Rangers won their 14th straight home game on Feb.
+25, 1940, beating the Canadiens 6-2.
+This was the first hockey game broadcast on television in the United States.
 W2XBS in New York City used one camera to send the game out to 300 TV receivers.

 New York Islanders’ Greats Take Center Stage

-Billy Smith set a team record for goaltenders with his 10th straight victory, on Feb.
+Billy Smith set a team record for goaltenders with his 10th straight victory on Feb.
 25, 1982, as the Islanders beat the Pittsburgh Penguins 4-2.
-The victory extended their team-record home winning streak to 14 games.
+The win extended their team-record home winning streak to 14 games.